Health Warning Signs: Increased Appetite in Senior Pets

 Why is my dog so hungry?

 A sudden increase in appetite in older dogs, while less common than a decrease in appetite, can be a symptom of a medical condition.
-Endocrine disorders such as Cushing's disease and hypothyroidism are examples of medical-related appetite surges.
+Endocrine disorders such as Cushing's disease and diabetes are examples of medical-related appetite surges.

 Intestinal blockage or foreign body ingestion